The Frisco Kid: Plot

-While stopping in a small town not too far from San Francisco, Belinski encounters the Diggs brothers and Jones again.
-He gets into a fight with the three of them and, after taking a beating, is rescued by Lillard, who takes back what they had stolen from Belinski and more besides.
-Seeking revenge, the three bandits follow the pair and ambush them on a California beach where they have stopped to bathe.
-A firefight ensues; Tommy shoots Jones dead and grazes Matt Diggs, who flees the scene.
-Belinski experiences a crisis of faith when he is forced to kill Darryl Diggs in self-defense after Darryl wounded Tommy.
-Lillard restores his faith by an eloquent argument with simple language, reminding him that he still is what he is inside, despite what he had to do on the beach.
+While stopping in a small town not too far from San Francisco, Avram again meets the Diggs brothers and Jones.
+He gets into a fight with the three of them and, after taking a beating, is rescued by Tommy, who takes back what they had stolen from Avram and more besides.
+Later, Avram is dismayed when Tommy announces that they will be parting ways.
+The three bandits follow the pair and ambush them on a beach where they have stopped to bathe.
+Tommy shoots Jones dead and grazes Matt, who flees the scene.
+Avram is forced to kill Darryl in self-defense.

-When Matt Diggs, sole survivor of the ambushing trio, prepares to avenge his brother by killing Belinski, Lillard springs to his friend's defense.
-Belinski, regaining his composure, shows his wisdom and courage in front of the entire community by disarming and exiling Diggs from San Francisco.
-The film ends with Belinski marrying Rosalie Bender, the youngest daughter, with whom he had fallen in love at first sight, not the eldest daughter to whom he had been betrothed sight unseen by her father, with Lillard participating in the ceremony as his best friend.
+In San Francisco, Avram begins to doubt whether he is qualified to be a rabbi, not only because he killed a man, but because he rushed to save the Torah over saving Tommy, who has become his best friend.
+Tommy restores his faith, reminding him that he still is what he is inside, despite what he had to do on the beach.
+However, Matt, the sole survivor of the ambushing trio, appears and challenges Avram to duel.
+Avram, regaining his composure, shows his wisdom and courage in front of the entire community by disarming and exiling him from San Francisco with Tommy's help.
+The film ends with Avram marrying not the elder daughter, to whom he had been betrothed sight unseen by her father, but Rosalie Bender, the younger daughter with whom he had fallen in love at first sight, with Tommy as his best man.